Rae-ymr/daily_stock_agent/README.md

 python -m agent.graph AAPL
 ```
 Runs the full pipeline: ingest → retrieve & grade → `technical` + `intel`
-(run in parallel, one reasoning over price data only, the other over
+(run in parallel — one reasoning over price data only, the other over
+retrieved news only) → `risk` (fans in from both; screens for insider
+activity, earnings/regulatory risk, and P/E-P/B valuation anomalies) →
-retrieved news only) → `decision` (combines both into a structured
+`decision` (combines all three into a structured buy/hold/sell + price
-buy/hold/sell + price target via `DecisionOutput`) → draft summary → human
+target via `DecisionOutput`, with `risk`'s hard/soft flags enforced by
+`apply_risk_override()` — see `docs/multi_agent_architecture.md`) → draft
-checkpoint → log & notify. `human_checkpoint_node` pauses for a y/n input
+summary → human checkpoint → log & notify. `human_checkpoint_node` pauses
-in your terminal — that's the approval gate.
-Reject twice and it finalizes
+for a y/n input in your terminal — that's the approval gate.
+Reject twice
-as rejected instead of drafting a third time (see `route_after_checkpoint`).
+and it finalizes as rejected instead of drafting a third time (see
+`route_after_checkpoint`).

 ### 7. `eval/run_eval.py`
 ```bash